core-wg/transport-indication/draft-amsuess-core-transport-indication.md

   (Not that it'd need to happen in software in that sequence, but that's the sequence needed to understand how the `/foo` here is really `coap://myhostname/foo`).

+  If CoRAL is used during discovery, a base directive or reverse relation to has-unique-proxy would make this easier.

 # Acknowledgements